CMU-Heinz-95702/Lab2-InterestingPicture/readme.md

 ## Part 1

-### 1. Get the Hello World web app working
+### 1. Review the Hello World web app, make sure it's working

-a.
-Watch Video 1, Hello World for Lab2

-b.
-Develop your own Hello World web app using IntelliJ and TomEE.
-Be sure to fix the TomEE settings in Run/Edit Configurations and File/Project Structure as described in the video.
+Review the directions for installing the Hello World web app using TomEE9, Jakarta, and Java16 from Lab 1.
+Those directions are repeated in abbreviated form below.

 ### 2. Get the InterestingPicture web app working

 a.
-Watch Video 2, Interesting Picture for Lab 2
+Watch the Video, Interesting Picture for Lab 2, on Canvas

 b.
 Download the files InterestingPictureModel.java, InterestingPictureServlet.java, prompt.jsp, response.jsp, and web.xml (see below for final destinations) from:

 https://github.com/CMU-Heinz-95702/Lab2-InterestingPicture

 c.
 Create a new web project in IntelliJ named InterestingPicture.
-Fix the TomEE settings as before, but with this small change:
-- in Run/Edit Configurations, Deployment tab, make the Application Context just "/"
+If necessary, change the directory to put this project in a folder of your choosing.
+The project should be a Java Enterprise Web application project using TomEE 9 (note that it shows up as v.
+10) using Java 16, Maven, and JUnit (which won't be needed); change the Group to ds (that's the package name); the name of the Artifact should be "InterestingPicture".
+Make sure to choose Jakarta EE 9 (*not* Java EE 8) and Servlet 5.0.0.

 d.
-Create a new package "ds" and copy InterestingPictureModel.java and InterestingPictureServlet.java into it.
+Expand (in the Project window) src -> main -> java.
+Delete the HelloServlet.java file (right-click and choose Delete); also delete the ds.InterestingPicture package.
+Right-click on java and choose New->Package to create package ds.
+Then copy InterestingPictureModel.java and InterestingPictureServlet.java (from a Finder or FileExplorer window) and paste into package ds (right-click on ds and choose Paste).

 e.
-Copy prompt.jsp and response.jsp into the web folder, and web.xml into the WEB-INF folder (choose "overwrite").
+Similarly, copy prompt.jsp and response.jsp into the webapp folder, and web.xml into the WEB-INF folder (choose "overwrite" because there's already a web.xml file there).
+Delete the index.jsp file from the webapp folder.

 f.
+Choose the Run-Edit Configurations.
+Make sure TomEE 10 is showing.
+Click the Deployment tab; near the bottom (you may have to scroll down to see it), type

+/InterestingPicture-1.0-SNAPSHOT

-Click on the green arrow or choose Run/Run
+into the Application Context text field.
+Click Apply and OK.
+Finally, on the green triangle or choose Run/Run to build and run the program.

 g.
 Make sure the app displays a prompt; choose a noun (like "cat"), click "Click Here", and ensure that a picture of a cat is displayed.

-### :checkered_flag: **Checkpoint: show the working InterestingPicture web app to your TA.**
+h.
+Try out a few other search terms.
+When finished, click the red square at the top right to quit the program.

 ## Part 2

 ### 3. Practice debugging – Using the debugger to explore how InterestingPicture works.

 a.
-Put a breakpoint at the InterestingPictureModel::doFlickrSearch method before the searchTag is encoded at line 39.
+Put a breakpoint at the InterestingPictureModel::doFlickrSearch method before the searchTag is encoded at line 40 (click in the margin next to 40 - a red dot should appear).

 b.
 On the Run menu, choose Debug (or click the green bug next to the arrow).